Jon Hilliman: New York Giants

-After going undrafted in the 2019 NFL Draft, Hilliman signed with the New York Giants.
-He was waived on August 31, 2019 and was signed to the practice squad the next day.
+After going undrafted in the 2019 NFL draft, Hilliman signed with the New York Giants.
+He was waived on August 31, 2019, and was signed to the practice squad the next day.
 He was promoted to the active roster on September 26, 2019.
 Hilliman made his first start with the Giants in Week 6 against the New England Patriots due to injuries suffered by starter Saquon Barkley and his backup Wayne Gallman.
-In the game, Hilliman rushed 11 times for 38 yards and lost a fumble when Jamie Collins stripped the ball out and Kyle Van Noy returned it for a touchdown in the 35-14 loss.
-Hilliman was waived by the Giants on October 11, 2019 in order for them to sign veteran running back Javorius Allen, and later re-signed to the practice squad.
+In the game, Hilliman rushed 11 times for 38 yards and lost a fumble when Jamie Collins stripped the ball out and Kyle Van Noy returned it for a touchdown in the 35–14 loss.
+Hilliman was waived by the Giants on October 11, 2019, in order for them to sign veteran running back Javorius Allen, and later re-signed to the practice squad.
 He signed a reserve/future contract with the Giants on December 30, 2019.
 He was waived on August 2, 2020.

 San Antonio Brahmas

 Hilliman was drafted by the San Antonio Brahmas of the XFL on November 18, 2022.
+He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.